DePasqualeOrg/three-stats-mesh/README.md

 # Three.js Stats Mesh

-This module allows you to place the Stats module in a Three.js scene to monitor performance.
+This module allows you to place the [Stats](https://github.com/mrdoob/stats.js) indicator in a Three.js scene to monitor performance.
 This is particularly useful in immersive (VR) situations, when DOM elements are not visible.

 ### Installation